Find Your Perfect School

 Railroad workers may need to be certified.
 It will depend primarily on your job title.
 Locomotive Conductors and Engineers are required to be certified by the Federal Railroad Administration (FRA).

-Also, railroad workers must pass a background check, be at least 21 years old, and pass a drug and alcohol test, which are also done randomly.
+Also, railroad workers must pass a background check, be at least 21 years old, and pass a drug and alcohol test, which is also done randomly.

 Are apprenticeships necessary for Railroad Workers?